-To help you prepare for your 2021 marketing campaigns, we at MintTwist have put together a list with all the latest PPC trends that you need to know about.
+To help you prepare for your 2021 marketing campaigns, we at MintTwist have picked the brains of our paid search management team, and have put together a list with all the latest PPC trends that you need to know about.

 Automation of PPC

 Automation is simply giving the majority of control to the search engine algorithms.
 This allows them to determine where you can best achieve the objectives set within the campaigns.

 Most people will assume automation means just automatic bidding strategies (maximise conversions, target CPA, etc.).
 But, it can be as simple as using rules or scripts in the account, to save you time on your auditing/optimisations/reporting.
 Although manual bidding is still preferred by some, using automation can save significant time on the manual tasks within your accounts, gain data via different signals, and can avoid under or overbidding.
 The introduction of automation into PPC usually leads to more effective campaigns and better results.

 However, there are limitations to automation; human input is required in an account prior to automation to ensure there is historical data for the algorithms to work with.
 There is also an obvious danger with allowing algorithms to determine everything in your account.

 Some examples of the introduction of automation can be found below:

 By providing Google with multiple headline & description variations, the algorithm will rotate and show the best performing ad copies, showing what variations deliver the strongest CTR, clicks, and overall engagement.